polkadot-developers/hackathon-guide/README.md

 - 👉 For builders looking to create custom blockchains with the Polkadot SDK, check out the dedicated [resource for parachain developers](./polkadot-parachain-devs.md).

+## 🤝 Get Support

+Need help during the hackathon?
+The Polkadot community offers multiple support channels to assist you:

+- **Technical questions** and development guidance
+- **Community forums** for discussions and networking
+- **Developer chat channels** for real-time help
+- **Documentation** and troubleshooting resources

+For comprehensive information about all available support channels in Polkadot, refer to the [Get Support page](https://docs.polkadot.com/get-support/).

 ## 🎓 More Resources

 Here are some additional resources that can help you during the hackathon: